 After a week of working with her, I learn to admire her for she’s good at dealing with children and different types of individuals.
-In the span of 2 months, she somewhat taught me to be more caring to my pupils and encourage them to study more through giving of rewards… and it was effective.
+At the span of 2 months she somewhat taught me to be more caring to my pupils and encourage them to study more through giving of rewards… and it was effective.
 She thinks of giving something to her pupils for them to do their best in class.
-Even if she doesn’t have enough money she would always find a way to buy pencils, candies, chocolates, and toys for them.
+Even if she doesn’t have enough money she would always find way to buy pencils, candies, chocolates and toys for them.
 That was why her pupils loved her so much.

 Then we became friends, she treated me like a little sister… she always waits for me after class and we’ll go home together.
 When there are occasions in school, she’ll serve food for me as if I’m a baby.
 There were also times that she would accompany me working on my paperwork at the office, and we both stayed late a couple of nights in school.

-When her term ended, the last day of her service as a Substitute Teacher I said goodbye wanting so much to hug her tight, let her know someone cares for her… but I didn’t, instead, I just shook her hand said goodbye and left her room teary-eyed.
+When her term ended, the last day of her service as a Substitute Teacher I said goodbye wanting so much to hug her tight, let her know someone cares for her… but I didn’t, instead, I just shook her hand said goodbye and left her room teary eyed.
 I thought someone was leaving me as well.
 The moment she was gone I somehow felt empty and missed her so much.
-Then I asked God, “How can people of different background, experiences, and thoughts be so good together?”
+Then I asked God, “How can people of different background, experiences and thoughts be so good together?”
 I was at that time so sad of her leaving.
-It made me believe that we won’t miss someone until we think they’re gone.
+It made me believe that we won’t miss someone until we think their gone.